Driving To Belgium

 Drive from the UK to Belgium with LeShuttle.
 It takes only 45 minutes to drive to Belgium from our Calais terminal, with a total travelling time that is faster than any ferry to Belgium.

 Belgium is a great place to visit in winter or summer.
 It’s easy to travel to Belgium from the UK with LeShuttle.
-With a total travelling time of around 80 minutes from our Folkestone terminal, if you’re planning to travel for business or leisure, there’s no better way to go than by LeShuttle.
+With a total driving time of around 80 minutes from our Folkestone terminal, if you’re planning to travel for business or leisure, there’s no better way to go than by LeShuttle.

 Is it possible to drive from the UK to Belgium?